DDMAL/jSymbolic2/README.md

 maximum when running jSymbolic.
 This can be done by using the "-Xmx" flag when running Java, as shown in the examples above.

-It is suggested that a maximum of three gigabytes be used, which is why "-Xmx3072m" is specified above (3072 megabytes).
-Of course, the vast majority of processing jobs will require much, much less than this amount of memory, but it is suggested that a high maximum such as this be assigned if possible, as jSymbolic will quit processing (with an explanatory error message) if the maximum assigned memory is exceeded while processing a particularly large or complex piece of music.
-In the very unlikely event that an out-of-memory error does occur, jSymbolic should be rerun with a larger maximum specified.
-Users are advised not to assign a greater amount of memory greater than the amount of physical memory that they have on their systems, however, as virtual memory processing can be quite slow.
+It is suggested that a maximum of six gigabytes be used, which is why "-Xmx6g" is specified above.
+Of course, the vast majority of processing jobs will require much, much less than this amount of memory, but it is suggested that a high maximum such as this be assigned if possible, as jSymbolic will quit processing (with an explanatory error message, of course) if the maximum assigned memory is exceeded while processing a particularly large or complex piece of music.
+In the very unlikely event that an out-of-memory error does occur, jSymbolic should be rerun with still a larger maximum specified.
+Users are advised not to assign an amount of memory greater than the amount of physical memory that they have on their systems, however, as virtual memory processing can be quite slow.